-12 For the avoidance of doubt, nothing in this Division letter should be interpreted as providing relief from requirements to report the Opposite LEI, Other Enumerated Identifiers, Other Identifying terms and Part 20
+12 For the avoidance of doubt, nothing in this Division letter should be interpreted as providing relief from requirements to report the Opposite LEI, Other Enumerated Identifiers, Other Identifying terms and Part 20 Identifying information with respect to a swap counterparty that is: (1) a registered SD or MSP; (2) a U.S. person; (3) guaranteed by, or an affiliate conduit of a U.S. person; or (4) not located in an Enumerated Jurisdiction.

-- (1) The counterparty is not a Commission registered swap dealer ("SD") or major swap participant ("MSP"); - (2) The counterparty is a non-U.S. person;13 - (3) The counterparty is not guaranteed by, 14 or an affiliate conduit of, 15 a U.S. person; 16 and - (4) The counterparty is located in an Enumerated Jurisdiction.17 counterparties to a swap are majority-owned affiliates if one counterparty directly or indirectly owns a majority interest in the other, or if a third party directly or indirectly owns a majority interest in both counterparties to the swap, where 'majority interest' is the right to vote or direct the vote of a majority of a class of voting securities of an entity, the power to sell or direct the sale of a majority of a class of voting securities of an entity, or the right to receive upon dissolution or the contribution of a majority of the capital of a partnership.
+- (2) The counterparty is a non-U.S. person; 13 - (3) The counterparty is not guaranteed by, 14 or an affiliate conduit of, 15 a U.S. person; 16 and - (4) The counterparty is located in an Enumerated Jurisdiction.
+17 - (B) "Opposite LEI" means the LEI18 of a Privacy Law Counterparty to a swap. - (C) "Privacy Law Identifier" is a unique identifier, which is not an LEI, and is used to identify a Privacy Law Counterparty pursuant to this Division letter.
+Each Reporting Counterparty shall use a consistent and static Privacy Law Identifier for a Privacy Law counterparties to a swap are majority-owned affiliates if one counterparty directly or indirectly owns a majority interest in the other, or if a third party directly or indirectly owns a majority interest in both counterparties to the swap, where 'majority interest' is the right to vote or direct the vote of a majority of a class of voting securities of an entity, the power to sell or direct the sale of a majority of a class of voting securities of an entity, or the right to receive upon dissolution or the contribution of a majority of the capital of a partnership.